nicolaspe/external_boot/README.md

 	- `format fs=ntfs quick`: to format this time with the [NTFS](https://en.wikipedia.org/wiki/NTFS) file system
 	- `assign letter=w` to assign a letter to the partition (again, whichever letter you want)

 This is only the first half we have to perform on a Windows machine.
-After the next step, we'll have to come back one more time to finalize and activate the boot partition.
+After the next step, we'll have to come back here one more time to finalize and activate the boot partition.